HIAS Fellowship Program

 Utmost freedom and flexibility

-The fellows can pursue their own research projects unimpeded by their usual professional obligations while enjoying interdisciplinary impulses and making many and diverse new contacts.
+The fellows can pursue their own research projects unimpeded by their usual professional obligations while enjoying interdisciplinary and transdisciplinary impulses and making many and diverse new contacts.
 For this, HIAS either pays a stipend to the fellow or reimburses the home institution’s costs of a teaching replacement.

 Excellent working conditions